Versailles wedding hall disaster: Background

-Several years before in 1997, during the Maccabiah Games, a bridge collapsed killing 4 Australians participating in the games.
-Investigations found that poor construction methods were at fault for the collapse and the engineers responsible for the construction of the bridge were found guilty of death by negligence.

 Collapse

-On May 24, 2001, the third floor of the wedding hall was being used to host the wedding of Keren and Asaf Dror.
-Shortly before the collapse, hundreds of wedding guests were on the dance floor (with a cover by Sarit Hadad of the song “Lev Zahav” playing) when wedding guests noticed the floor sagging several inches seconds before the fall.
-The third floor then gave way sending hundreds of guests plummeting two stories below.
+Nearly 700 guests attended the wedding of Keren and Asaf Dror, which was hosted on the third floor of the Versailles Wedding Hall, 24 May 2001.
+Shortly before the collapse, hundreds of wedding guests were on the dance floor (with a cover by Sarit Hadad of the song “Lev Zahav” playing).
+The third floor suddenly gave way, and hundreds of guests fell with the progressive collapse, through the two lower stories of the wedding hall.

 Casualties

-23 people fell to their deaths and 380 people were injured to varying degrees including bride Keren Dror, who suffered serious pelvic injuries which required multiple surgeries.
-Asaf Dror, the groom, escaped serious injury.
+23 people died due to the collapse and 356 people were injured to varying degrees, with 130 still in hospital days later.
+The bride, Keren Dror, suffered serious pelvic injuries which required multiple surgeries.
+Asaf Dror, the groom, escaped serious injury himself; however, his 80-year-old grandfather was among those killed in the collapse.

 Rescue efforts

-Rescue efforts were carried out by the Home Front Command's Search & Rescue Unit and the Yachtza reserve unit.
-Rescue efforts commenced immediately after the collapse and continued until 4pm on Saturday May 26, 2001.
+Immediately after the collapse the Home Front Command carried out rescue efforts with the Search & Rescue Unit and a reserve unit.
+Rescue efforts commenced with rescuers digging with bare hands amid fears the rest of the building could collapse. and continued until 4 pm on 26 May 2001.
 Three people were pulled from the rubble alive, and 23 bodies were removed.

 Documentation

-The disaster was captured by cameraman David Amromin who was recording the wedding of Asaf and Keron Dror via camcorder.
+The disaster was captured by cameraman David Amromin who was recording the wedding via camcorder.
 The footage which captured the collapse and subsequent mayhem was broadcast around the world on TV networks.